mlab-upenn/f110-avp/README.md

 roslaunch avp_nodes.launch
 ```

 3. Calibrate the point cloud to the setup.
+Refer to the report on how to get good detection results.
 ```
 conda activate pointpillars
 python3 ./avp_utils/f110_viewer.py